 Day 1: Afternoon

-From the Quadrilatero, make your way to the Galleria Vittorio Emanuele II, another one of Milan’s majestic venues for shopping.
+Your first stop should be a leisurely wander through the beautiful Galleria Vittorio Emanuele II, one of Milan’s majestic venues for shopping.
 Covered with glass windows and impressive, nineteenth-century frescoes, the Galleria Vittorio Emanuele II is one of the world’s oldest shopping arcades, built between the 1860s and 1870s under the patronage of King Vittorio Emanuele II, the King of Sardinia and Piedmont who then became the first king of a united Italy in 1861.

 Day 1: Evening